stefanthoss/family-e-ink-dashboard/README.md

 ## Background

 I liked the premise of [MagInkDash](https://github.com/speedyg0nz/MagInkDash) but I'd rather have a containerized backend doing the rendering since that's easier to setup in my Docker-based homelab.
-Additionally, I'd like to enable the use of non-Google calendars, remove the ChatGPT integration, show more data on the display, and render the data in real-time.
+Additionally, I'd like to enable the use of non-Google calendars, remove the ChatGPT and Telegram integrations, show more data on the display, and render the data in real-time.

 ## Hardware Required

-* **A machine that supports Docker**: Used as a server to retrieve content and generate a dashboard for the E-Ink display.
+* **Docker host machine** (`linux/amd64` and `linux/arm64` are supported): Used as a server to retrieve content and generate a dashboard for the E-Ink display.
 Just needs to have [Docker](https://docs.docker.com/get-started/get-docker/) and [Docker Compose](https://docs.docker.com/compose/) installed so any old machine or SBC would do.
-I would recommend that this container is not exposed to the public Internet since it shows your calendar information without authentication.
+I would recommend not having this container exposed to the public Internet since it does not use authentication.

 * **[Inkplate 10 Battery Powered E-Ink Display](https://soldered.com/product/soldered-inkplate-10-9-7-e-paper-board-with-enclosure-copy/)**: Used as a client to display the generated dashboard.
 I went with this because it was an all-in-one with the enclosure and battery included so there's less hardware tinkering.
-But you could certainly go barebones and assemble the different parts yourself from scratch, i.e. display, microcontroller, case, and battery.

 ## How It Works